jd-code76/provinent-scripture-study/README.md

 ### Basic Navigation
 - Navigate with arrow buttons or dropdown menus
 - Use “Random Passage” to study from any canon passage of Holy Scripture
-- Select a narrator and play audio for any chapter of the Bible in the BSB or KJV translations
+- Select a narrator and play audio for any chapter of the Bible in the BSB or KJV translations (KJV only supports one narrator)
 - Press F1 to view or change keyboard shortcuts

 ## Browser Support